learningmatter-mit/PoTS/README.md

     pip install pymatgen

-This software has been teste to work with numpy 1.26.4 and pymatgen 2023.3.10
+This software has been tested to work with numpy 1.26.4 and pymatgen 2023.3.10

 ## Usage